 Instead of relying on popular beliefs and websites, we tested some of the most air purifying plants for their VOC remediation.
 We specifically tested their phytoremediation abilities when it comes to formaldehyde and toluene — two of the most harmful VOCs.

-Results showed minimal efficacy of the Peace Lily, Spider Plant, Snake Plant, and E. aureum at taking up formaldehyde, but none of the plants tested had any significant ability to take up toluene.
+Results showed minimal efficacy of the Peace Lily, Spider Plant, Snake Plant, and E. aureum at taking up formaldehyde, but none of the plants tested had any significant ability to take up tolueneOpens in a new tab..

-The truth is that you’d need a whole lot of plants to have any significant impact on your indoor air quality.
+The truth is that you’d need a whole lot of plants to have any significant impactOpens in a new tab. on your indoor air quality.

-Unless you're on a mission to convert your living space into a greenhouse, we’re proud to introduce a new plant to clear your air: Neo P1.
+Unless you're on a mission to convert your living space into a greenhouse, we’re proud to introduce a new plant to clear your air: Neo P1Opens in a new tab..

 What's Neo P1, you ask?
-This super plant is up to 30 times more effective at cleaning your indoor air than the most depolluting regular houseplants.
+This super plant is up to 30 times more effectiveOpens in a new tab. at cleaning your indoor air than the most depolluting regular houseplants.
 Neo P1 works to convert harmful VOCs, like toluene, into water and amino acids.

 Neoplants: The New Era of Plants

 The next era of plants is here — and it's better than ever.
 As technology advances, so does the way we interact with plants.
-Through the use of air-filtering plants like Neo P1 and other emerging technologies, we'll be able to improve air quality and reduce toxins in our indoor environments.
+Through the use of air-filtering plants like Neo P1Opens in a new tab. and other emerging technologies, we'll be able to improve air quality and reduce toxins in our indoor environments.

-Here at Neoplants, we're on a mission to put nature at the heart of innovation to drive positive change.
+Here at Neoplants,Opens in a new tab. we're on a mission to put nature at the heart of innovation to drive positive change.
 That's why we spent the last several years building the first generation of bioengineered plants that fight air pollution.

 A new variety of the Golden Pothos, Neo P1, doesn't store pollutants as a typical houseplant does.
 Instead, Neo P1 recycles them into useful metabolites.
-And unlike bulky air purifying machines, which may not always live up to expectations, Neo P1 takes up very little space while adding a perfect touch of greenery.
+And unlike bulky air purifying machines, which may not always live up to expectationsOpens in a new tab., Neo P1 takes up very little space while adding a perfect touch of greenery.

 That way, rather than adding another machine to your home, you can just enjoy a kick-ass plant: beautiful and useful.